 Commercial register and accounting required

-And yet it is just small, ambitious companies with special niche products, which have recently come back to the legal form of the eG more often: "Most of our member cooperatives have been founded in the last five years," says Burchard Bösche from the Board of the Central Association German consumer cooperatives eV
+And yet it is precisely small, ambitious companies with special niche products that have recently come back to the legal form of the eG: "Most of our member cooperatives have been founded in the past five years," says Burchard Bösche from the board of the central association German consumer cooperatives eV

 For example, Bremer Energiehaus-Genossenschaft eG, 2006, was founded in order to supply its members with electricity and gas at low prices.
 In Aalen, 162 cineastes joined forces in the same year to show off-mainstream films in a program cinema - meanwhile, the program cinema Aalen eG has 520 members.
 And Missing Link Versandbuchhandlung eG is an import bookstore that specializes in getting English-language titles.

 The list could be continued indefinitely: In Germany, there are some 7.000 cooperatives with around 20 million members, including names such as Edeka, Rewe, Coop, various housing cooperatives, Volksbanken and Raiffeisenbanken and the most diverse types of cooperatives in the service sector.

 The eG stands and falls with the commitment of its members